beaucarnes/fcc-project-tutorials/README.md

 # Video Project Tutorials

-Here is the code for project tutrials I have created for the freeCodeCamp.
+Here is the code for project tutrials I have created for freeCodeCamp.

 So far there is only one: tictactoe.
-[Watch the full tutorial!](https://youtube.com)
+[Watch the full tutorial!](https://youtu.be/P2TcQ3h0ipQ)